XWorldGames/NFT-Data-Service/README.md

-# X World Games NFT Data Service
+# X Marketplace Data Oracle

 ## Introduction

-The NFTDS (NFT Data Service) is a service that provides unified access to data resources for all X World Games NFT products.
+The NFTDS (NFT Data Service) is a service that provides unified access to data resources for all X Marketplace.
 You can get all public data resources through this service.

 ## URL Template Parameters